 Notes

-You can easily substitute or eliminate vegetables to your liking in this dish.
-If you want your sauce to be thinner I suggest adding 1 cup of tomato sauce when you simmer the vegetables.
-When I make this I like the sauce to be thicker so I leave the sauce out.
+• For a thinner sauce, I suggest adding 1 cup of tomato sauce when you simmer the vegetables.
+I prefer the sauce to be thicker so I leave the sauce out.

-]If you reheat this dish I suggest adding a bit of olive oil or tomato sauce in as a lot of the juices get soaked into the pasta after being refrigerated.
+• When reheating this dish I recommend adding a bit of olive oil or tomato sauce, as a lot of the juices get soaked into the pasta after being refrigerated.

 About Julia